 In a separate bowl, combine the eggs, milk, vanilla extract and almond butter.
 Whisk until combined.
 Add the wet mixture to the dry and mix until fully combined.
 If the mixture is crumbly, add a dash more milk until a thick batter is formed.

-Remove baked oatmeal and allow to cool for 5 minutes, before glazing, if desired.
+Remove baked oatmeal and allow to cool completely before glazing, if desired.

 Video